HB-2032

 Plain Language

-It is unlawful for any person to design, develop, or make available an AI chatbot with knowledge or reckless disregard that the chatbot encourages, promotes, or coerces suicide, nonsuicidal self-injury, or imminent physical or sexual violence.
-Unlike subsection 3, this prohibition is not limited to minors — it applies to chatbots accessible to any user.
-The mental state threshold is knowledge or reckless disregard.
+It is unlawful for any person to design, develop, or make available an AI chatbot knowing or with reckless disregard that the chatbot encourages, promotes, or coerces suicide, nonsuicidal self-injury, or imminent physical or sexual violence.
+This is a universal prohibition — not limited to minors — and applies to any person, not just covered entities.
+The knowledge or reckless disregard standard applies.
 Each offense carries a fine of up to $100,000.
-This applies to any person involved in the design, development, or distribution chain.

 Statutory Text